If you’re like many of the people who come to my site, you’ve already been through physical therapy several times.

 Unfortunately, many physical therapists don’t know this.
 All they know is that you need to get stronger, so they give you the same exercises they learned in PT school for someone with low back pain.

 I hear this time and time again.
-Motions that I myself learned through trial and error to avoid, such as twisting and lumbar extension, are now actually a regular part of your routine.
+So many of you are in PT being told to perform movement that I myself learned to avoid, such as twisting and lumbar extension.

 Maybe you don’t necessarily have excruciating pain in the moment, but you’re also definitely not getting better.